cran-task-views/Survival/Survival.md

-    `r pkg("fastpseudo")` package dose the same for the restricted mean survival time. `r pkg("flexsurv")` fits parametric time-to-event models, in which any parametric distribution can be used to model the survival probability, and where one of the parameters is a linear function of covariates.
-The `Icens` function in package `r pkg("Epi")` provides a multiplicative relative risk and an additive excess risk model for interval-censored data.
+    `r pkg("fastpseudo")` package dose the same for the restricted mean survival time. `r pkg("flexsurv")` fits parametric time-to-event models, in which any parametric distribution can be used to model the survival probability, and where any of the parameters can be modelled as a function of covariates.
+The
+    `Icens` function in package `r pkg("Epi")` provides a multiplicative relative risk and an additive excess risk model for interval-censored data.
 The `r pkg("VGAM")` package can